krobi64/list_it_rails/README.md

 ```

 ### Show Invitation
 Return the details of an individual invitation.
+This excludes any disabled Invitation.
 ```http request
 GET /invites/:invite_id
 ```